-While developing applications or using services or mounting disks in Linux systems we may see the term UUID or 128 bit number which might seem interesting.
-UUID is 128 bir number which is used to identify things like name, record, disk whatever we want.
+While developing applications or using services or mounting disks in Linux systems we may see the term UUID or 128-bit number which might seem interesting.
+UUID is a 128-bit number that is used to identify things like name, record, disk whatever we want.

 What makes UUID so special or interesting is its uniqueness.
 Yes it is right event two different and discrete systems creates UUID it is assumed both are unique and do not collide each other or with other UUID’s.
 Actually they are not perfectly unique but the probability of the collusion is very very very low to count.

 Here are some UUID examples.